 Imagine two equal but opposite forces pushing on the diaphragm.
 The sound waves cancel themselves out, effectively creating a “null point” at the sides of the bidirectional microphone.

 These side directions show up as 90° and 270° on the 2D polar response graph.

 Another way of thinking about this is that the front of the diaphragm yields positive polarity mic signals while the rear of the diaphragm yields a negative polarity mic signal.
-Sounds that hit the mic from the side apply equal amplitude but opposite polarity, thus resulting in no mic signal at all.
+Sound that hits the mic from the side applies equal amplitude but opposite polarity, thus resulting in no mic signal at all.